jclark8345/ASL-Education/README.md

   <img src="https://github.com/jclark8345/ASL-Education/blob/main/project_images/hand_to_far_away_annotated.png" width="200" />
 </p>

+The ASL education system looked to improve user interaction with the system through helpful, informative visuals.
+The six images above were used to demonstrate to the user proper hand placement above the Leap Motion controller.
+A hand
 ### Perfromance Visualizations

 Two unique performance visualizations were added as functionality to the system to provide a comparison for performance.
 Given our goal of creating a user system that was able to interact with users regardless of age or language, both visualizations and user statistics were provided to demonstrate performance.